Phi Beta Sigma: Incorporation and the founding of Zeta Phi Beta (1920–1933)

-Creation of Zeta Phi Beta Sorority, Incorporated

 In the spring of 1919, Sigma member Charles Robert Samuel Taylor, a student at Howard University, discussed with fellow student Arizona Cleaver his idea for a sister organization to be established.
 Cleaver presented this idea to fourteen other Howard women.
 With the help of Charles Taylor and A. Langston Taylor, they began work to found the new sorority.

 With administration permission, Zeta Phi Beta sorority held its first official meeting on January 16, 1920.
 The founders and charter members of the Sorority were Arizona Cleaver (Stemons), Viola Tyler (Goings), Myrtle Tyler (Faithful), Pearl Anna Neal, and Fannie Pettie (Watts).
 The five founders chose the name Zeta Phi Beta.
-The similar names of both Sigma and Zeta are intentional in nature, as the women adopted the Greek letters 'Phi' and 'Beta' to "seal and signify the relationship between the two organizations".
+The similar names of both Sigma and Zeta are intentional, as the women adopted the Greek letters 'Phi' and 'Beta' to "seal and signify the relationship between the two organizations".

 The newly established Zeta Phi Beta sorority, Inc. was given a formal introduction at the Whitelaw Hotel by their Sigma counterparts, Charles R. and A. Langston Taylor.
 As National Executive Secretary of Phi Beta Sigma, Charles Taylor wrote to all Sigma chapters requesting they establish Zeta chapters at their respective institutions.
 With the efforts of Taylor, Zeta added several chapters in areas as far west as Kansas City State College; as far south as Morris Brown College in Atlanta, Georgia; and as far north as New York City.